 In this section, we clearly lay out the assumptions and the identification techniques for several versions of the model in \eqref{eq:dis}, introduced in Section \ref{sec:mod}.
 We assume that the underlying graph structure $A$ is known and that we have full-state measurement with no noise on the measurements, which we admit are strong assumptions.
 However, for the application considered here these assumptions are well-founded because we aggregate the data by county and the adjacency of counties is known, i.e., the graph structure is known, and any farmer that received a subsidy payout is in the dataset, i.e., there are no hidden, unmeasured states.

 We present several results on learning the spread parameters of the model in \eqref{eq:dis} from data. \begin{theorem} Consider the model in \eqref{eq:dis} under Assumptions \ref{x0}-\ref{connect} with homogeneous virus spread, that is, $\beta$ and $\delta$ are the same for all $n$ agents, with $n>1$.
 Assume that $A$, $x^0, \dots, x^T$, and $h$ are known.
-Then, the spread parameters can be learned uniquely if and only if $T>0$, and there exists $l\in [0,T]$ such that $x^l\neq x^0$. \end{theorem} \begin{proof} Since $A$, $x^0, \dots, x^T$, and $h$ are known, using the notation in \eqref{eq:disM} we can construct the matrix
+Then, the spread parameters can be learned uniquely if and only if $T>0$, and there exist $i,j \in [n]$ and $ l_1, l_2\in[T-1] \cup \{0\}$ such that